 The restaurants that are surviving—and thriving—during the COVID-19 pandemic are doing so by adapting and paying meticulous attention to cost control.
 Meeting these demands could mean hiring chefs and cooks with the right training.

 Want to get the right training?
-Get our plan for a degree or diploma in the culinary arts, baking & pastry arts, or food & beverage management.
+Get our plan for a degree or diploma from culinary school, pastry school, and more!

 Those who are taking the opportunity today to be “the right kind of hire” could position themselves as the leaders who are hiring the chefs and cooks in the great chef shortage of tomorrow.